jbeast291/Subnautica-mod/README.md

 If you want to contibute to my mods or colaborate contact me on discord.

 ## [Life Pod Remastered]
 TLDR: Many Impovemts giving the user more choice to how the life pod spawns and extra features ingame.
-You can make the pod sink and spanw in the air.
+You can make the pod sink and spawn in the air for example.
-The pod gains a parachute for a more immersive effect.
+The pod gains a parachute when falling in the air for a more immersive and cinematic event.
 There are also many other features you can see ingame.

 (this is a remake of the mod life pod unleash to be more userfriendly and feature rich)